sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 a move* and thus if they get an ✗ as a result, you should *not* mark a point in your Bad Bank.

-## Fictional Advantages / Disadvantages

-In real life, some actions are more difficult than others.
-The GM has some tools to reflect this in the game.

-There are strict rules.
-Be realisitic *and* work within the boundaries.

-### Disadvantages

-Let's say the party of adventurers is in a dark cave at nighttime and no torches are lit.
-A multi-winged bat creature swoops down at them, claws slashing.
-The first player declares they're going to dive out of the way (Defy Danger with DEX).
-Because of the set-up, it makes sense that this will be more difficult than if the character could clearly see the creature and the cave floor they're diving into.

- - You can use 2 points from the *Bad Bank* to create one level of disadvantage

-This level of disadvantage should now be applied *consistently* whenever any character attempts to avoid a swooping attack in a dark environment from a bat creature without further expenditure from the Bad Bank.

-Consistency prevents players from feeling the game is unfair or that you are especially aiming negative consequences at them.

 # Creating A Combat Encounter